rithumaria/C-Programming/README.md

 4. An output window will appear showing the result, i.e, **Hello World** printed.

-Now you can start practising with simple codes.
+Now you can start practising with simple cods.

 Happy Coding!:heart: